nikolausschueler/csscirclepos/README.md

 # csscirclepos
-Perl scipt that generates CSS for circular arrangment of links
+Perl scipt that generates CSS for circular arrangement of links

 # What is this?